mkuzak/estep-checklist/checklist-verbose.md

 > Read more about releases here:[]()

 - CHANGELOG.md ([Keep a CHANGELOG](http://keepachangelog.com/))
 > Change log if a way to communicate notable changes in release.
-Every release shoould have relevant entry in change log.
+Every release should have relevant entry in change log.

 - one command install ([pip](https://pypi.python.org/pypi/pip), [npm](https://www.npmjs.com/package/npm) etc)
 > This applies to software which is distributed as independent package or library that will be used by other software.
 Should be